oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/rag-tool-for-alternatives/introduce-rag-tool-for-product-recommendation.md

                     '   c.
 If a refund, inform customer to print out the return shipping label for the defective product, return the product, and update the order status to refund' ||
                     '   d.
 If consider alternative recommendations, use the RAG tool to present 2 alternatives to the customer and let them decide if they want this product or the original one' ||
                     '5.
 After the completion of a return or refund, ask if you can help with anything else.' ||
-                    '   End the task if user does not need help on anything else", "tools": ["Update_Order_Status_Tool","sales_rag_tool"]}' );
+                    '   End the task and generatea a final answer only if user does not need help on anything else", "tools": ["Update_Order_Status_Tool","sales_rag_tool"]}' );
 END;